 Important: If you try to assign an Auto NAT IP address that is already in use, the allocation process fails silently and reverts to allocating a normal (not Auto NAT) IP address to your cloud server.

 Using the Auto NAT feature

-By using the Auto NAT feature, you now have the ability to effectively move a single public IP address across cloud servers as you provision and unprovision them.
+By using the Auto NAT feature, you can effectively move a single public IP address across cloud servers as you provision and un-provision them.
 The Auto NAT feature assigns a designated IP address to a cloud server only during the initial build process, so the Auto NAT feature does not enable you to move an Auto NAT IP address between two cloud servers that are already in an active state.